-Combo Postage offers 14 accessibility features in the Difficulty, Reading, Controls and Visual areas to aid enjoyment of the game for different players.
+We've documented 13 accessibility features for Combo Postage.
+Strongest in Controls and Visual but also has features in Reading, Difficulty and Getting Started to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Combo Postage is a jumping and stacking game.
 You play as Sue at her summer job as she dodges, tapes, and stomps boxes with a high-tech tape gun.
 Run into a box to tape it up then stomp to seal.
-It’s simple, hectic fun and as you realise you can line up combo packing moments, the enjoyment and com plexity increase.
+It’s simple, hectic fun and as you realise you can line up combo packing moments, the enjoyment and complexity increase.

-Combo Postage has 4 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 4 accessibility features for Controls in Combo Postage which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Button & Single Stick: Can play with button and stick.